 - May be used in addition to other employee leaves available through existing collective bargaining agreements and university policies.

 - May be used before other paid leaves are applied.

 UO COVID-19 leave applies to all employee groups – student employees, graduate employees, classified employees, officers of administration, and faculty.
 This includes the following employees:

 - Graduate employees

 - Temporary employees who work a regular schedule (see guidance below)

 Temporary Employees and Retirees in Post-Retirement Appointments: Eligibility Requirements

-Temporary non-regular and post-retirement employees who have a regular, on-going schedule are eligible for UO emergency paid sick leave.
+Temporary non-regular and post-retirement employees who have a regular, on-going schedule are eligible for UO COVID-19 paid leave.
 Those who work at special events that have been canceled and therefore have not been on payroll for at least 30 days are not eligible.

-For example, a temporary non-regular employee who is scheduled to work 15 hours each week is eligible for up to 30 hours of prorated emergency paid sick leave.
+For example, a temporary non-regular employee who is scheduled to work 15 hours each week is eligible for up to 30 hours of prorated COVID-19 paid leave.
 A temporary non-regular employee who is scheduled to work only the Spring football game is not eligible.